CSS1603+19: a low-mass polar near the cataclysmic variable period minimum: Measurements

 where $m$ and $e$ are electron's mass and charge and $B$ is the magnetic field.
 One feature is centered at $\sim 21,400$\AA\ and another at $\sim 23,900$\AA.
-If these features are due to cyclotron emission, then this gives us two measurements for two unknowns ($n$ and $B$), allowing us to estimate $n\simeq 8-10$ and $B\simeq 5-6$ MG.
+If these features are due to two consecutive harmonics of the cyclotron emission, then this gives us two measurements for two unknowns ($n$ and $B$).
+Therefore, this relation allows us to estimate $n\simeq 8-10$ and $B\simeq 5-6$ MG.
 We do not detect any other cyclotron harmonics at shorter wavelength; our ability to do so may be affected by telluric corrections.
 We discuss the cyclotron scenario in more detail in Sec.~\ref{sec:discussion-ir}.